ersanchez/notes/git-without-github.md

 * experience using `git` basic commands like `git add`, `git commit`, etc.
     * this is not intended to be a `git` tutorial

-## Initial Conditions

-Here are some tasks that I will describe:

-1. Create a `git` repository
-1. Clone a repository from your server to your laptop
-1. Clone a repository from your laptop to your server

 ## Some Things to Know

 * A directory (folder) is not a repository until you initialize it with `git`